ShinyJonny/ccc/README.md

 `_CCC_` or `__CCC_`, in addition to the keywords found in [RESERVED_KEYWORDS.txt](RESERVED_KEYWORDS.txt).

+Additional short-hand (non-prefixed) definitions can be imported from `prelude.h`.
+Users can also undefine those that are not needed/clash with existing identifiers and use the prefixed ones instead.

 Please note that at this stage, this is subject to massive changes.

 ## Imported libC Headers